-Accidents will happen.
-On very rare occasions, a member of staff might injure themselves in such a way it is possible that your child's blood or bodily fluids could enter their body.
-This usually happens because of a needlestick injury, where the member of staff accidentally pricks themselves with a needle.
+Contact with bodily fluids usually happens because of a needlestick injury, where the member of staff accidentally pricks themselves with a needle.
 This is obviously distressing for the member of staff, and so the hospital has a specific policy to help them deal with it.